BootNodeDev/dAppBooster/README.md

 3. Run the `pnpm subgraph-codegen` script

-4. And consume the data in the followin way, by using `@tanstack/react-query`:
+4. And consume the data in the following way, by using `@tanstack/react-query`:

 ```ts
 import { allUniswapPoolsQueryDocument } from '@/src/subgraphs/queries/uniswap/pools'